a-tk/a-tk.github.io/docs/_posts/2023-05-15-diamond-section-saw.markdown

 their use.
 Welding the blades will almost always create a weld bead that exceeds the current diameter of the wire, and this would need to pass through a cut many hundreds of times before a cut is complete.
-Extensive testing revealed that the blade weld sites would also fail from fatigue before the completion of a weld.
+Extensive testing revealed that the blade weld sites would also fail from fatigue before the completion of a cut.

 Testing parameters:
-- Wire diameter
+- wire diameter
 - welding current
 - welding voltage
 - welding pressure